Request a Consultation

 Do I have to accept the highest bid?

 It depends on the auction format.
-Some farm and ranch auctions run as absolute (sold to the highest bidder regardless of price), while others include a reserve or seller confirmation, meaning you have the final say.
-We'll discuss the best approach for your property during the initial consultation — every situation is different, and we'll recommend the format that protects your interests while attracting the most competitive bidding.
+Some farm and ranch auctions run as absolute, where the property sells to the highest bidder regardless of price.
+Others include a reserve or seller confirmation, meaning you have the final say.
+The right approach depends on your property and your goals, and the firm discusses both during the initial consultation.

 What does it cost to sell my farm or ranch at auction?

-Every property and situation is different, so we provide custom proposals after an initial consultation.
-We'll walk you through exactly how the fee structure works — no surprises, no hidden costs.
-The buyer pays a buyer's premium on top of the sale price, which offsets a significant portion of auction costs.
-Contact us for a no-obligation conversation about your property and we'll give you the full picture.
+Every property and situation is different, so National Auction USA provides custom proposals after an initial consultation.
+The buyer pays a buyer’s premium on top of the sale price, which offsets a significant portion of auction costs and means the seller receives the full hammer price.
+Contact National Auction USA for a no-obligation conversation about your property.

 Get Started